philippemezzadri/frisquet-esphome/README.md

 This [action](<https://esphome.io/automations/actions#actions>) sets the boiler operating mode.
 This parameter is actually included in the frames sent to the boiler by the Satellite so we reproduce this behaviour in this component.

-Note: the actual effect of the operating mode on boiler behaviour is not fully documented by Frisquet and may vary by boiler model.
+> ⚠️ The actual effect of the operating mode on boiler behaviour is not fully documented by Frisquet and may vary by boiler model.
 We haven't seen any significant effect of the setting.

 ```yaml
 on_...: